erasmus-without-paper/ewp-specs-sec-cliauth-tlscert/README.md

    base64-encoded part from `browser.crt.pem` file.
 It should look like [this](https://github.com/erasmus-without-paper/ewp-specs-api-discovery/blob/v4.0.1/manifest-example.xml#L66).

-   Note, that it doesn't have to be the same manifest file you publish your Echo API with.
+   Note, that it doesn't have to be the same manifest file you publish your APIs with.
 It needs to be registered in the EWP Registry though.
-The point of publishing it, is to inform the EWP Network (including **your own** Echo API) that you will be using it.
+The point of publishing it, is to inform the EWP Network (including **your own** APIs) that you will be using it.

 4. **Convert to PFX format.** This step might be unnecessary, if your system and/or browser allows you to import certificates in other formats.
 Note,